ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 ---
-title: "From fastq files to read counts"
+title: "From fastq files to alignments"
 teaching: 45
 exercises: 0
 questions:
 - "How do I perform a quality check of my RNA-seq fastq files with `FastQC`?"
 - "How can I remove RNA-seq reads of low quality? using `trimmomatic`?"
 - "How do I align my reads to a reference genome using `STAR`?"
-- "What is the SAM/BAM format?"
-- "How do I turn RNA-seq read genome alignments into a count table?"
 objectives:
 - "Be able to remove RNA-seq reads with adapters and low quality bases."
+- "Be able to map/align the reads to a reference genome"
 keypoints:
 - "Next-Generation Sequencing techniques are massively parallel cDNA sequencing."
 - "Sequencing files are produced in a standard format: the fastq format."
 - "Using FastQC, one can easily check the sequencing quality of a fastq file."
 - "Performing read trimming ensures that seqence of bed quality and no sequencing adapter is left in your final reads."
 - "Align RNA-seq reads to a reference genome using a splice-aware aligner like `STAR`."
-- "The SAM/BAM format is the end-result of a read alignment to a reference genome."
-- "The resulting `.bam` files are used to generate a count table for use in differential expression analyses."
 ---

 # 1. Table of contents